rzinkstok/skymap/skymap/stars/star_database.md

 The Hipparcos catalogue (118,218 stars) was first published in 1997, together with the larger Tycho catalogue (1,058,332 stars).
 In 2000, the Tycho-2 catalogue was published, containing even more stars (2,539,913) at a slightly higher accuracy than Tycho-1.
 For all practical purposes, the newer Tycho-2 supersedes the earlier Tycho catalogue (from now on, Tycho-1) completely.
-The only exceptions is the variability data in Tycho-1: Tycho-2 does not say anything about that.
+Unfortunately, no parallax and variability data is present in the Tycho-2 catalog, which are included in Hipparcos and Tycho-1.
 For the Hipparcos catalogue, a new reduction of the raw data was published in 2007, bringing much more accurate astrometrics.

-The astrometric accuracy of the Hipparcos catalogue is much better than that of the Tycho catalogues: for Hp < 9 mag, the median precision for the position is 0.77/0.64 mas (RA/dec), and for proper motion 0.88/0.74 mas/yr (RA/dec).
+The astrometric accuracy of the Hipparcos catalogue is much better than that of the Tycho catalogues: for Hp < 9 mag, the median precision for the position is 0.77/0.64 mas (RA/DE), and for proper motion 0.88/0.74 mas/yr (RA/DE).
 The Tycho catalogue does not get better than 7 mas for stars with Vt < 9 mag.
 The photometric accuracy of Hipparcos is better as well: for Hp < 9 mag, the median photometric precision is 0.0015 mag, while Tycho-1 is limited to 0.012 mag (Vt).

 ## Structure of the databases